Texarkanine/inquirerjs-checkbox-search/examples/README.md

 # Examples

 This directory contains working examples that demonstrate different features of the `inquirerjs-checkbox-search` package.
+Each example file includes detailed documentation in its header comments explaining what it demonstrates and how to use it.

 ## Prerequisites